 - Fat: 10 g

 Leftovers?
 Pack it up over ice and have it for lunch tomorrow!

 Make this and let me know how it turns out!
+Do you have other salmon and broccoli recipes?
 I love to hear how people make recipes their own.
 Let me know!

 Need a New Training Program?